Ultrafast and Nonlinear Nanophotonics:

 This session will focus on recent research efforts on ultrashort pulsed laser (USPL) systems and potential applications of these systems.
 The session welcomes submissions from a wide range of areas that make use of USPLs.
 Atmospheric effects on optical propagation can often limit performance of a directed energy system.
 The predominant factors in beam degradation are natural processes like scattering, deterministic effects like refraction, or stochastic effects like optical turbulence.
 Long horizontal paths can have significant differences in turbulence and extinction depending on diurnal or annual variations.
 We encourage submissions that describe experimentation and/or modeling of nonlinear USPL propagation through atmosphere, high intensity effects in materials (atmospheric propagation, supercontinuum generation, etc.), novel applications in laser material processing (ablative micro-machining, waveguide writing, etc.), high precision metrology and optical communications, and other areas.

-This session will address efforts to develop and apply new optical systems for multidimensional measurements and imaging of chemical and physical processes in propulsion devices.
-Such devices include turbine engines, detonation engines, scramjets, and rockets, for example.
-Measurements of chemical species (e.g., combustion reactants and products), temperature, pressure, velocity, spray characteristics, and other scalar and vector fields are of interest.
+This session will address efforts to apply spectroscopy methods and spectral analysis to defense applications.
+Measurements in any portion of the electromagnetic spectrum, including the microwave, terahertz, infrared, near -IR, visible, and ultraviolet ranges are of interest.
+Relevant spectroscopy methods may be used to track chemical species (e.g. reactants and products), elucidate temperature, pressure, velocity, flow characteristics, or measure other scalar and vector quantities.
 Active and passive optical approaches exploiting myriad linear and non-linear light–matter interactions (e.g., absorption, luminescence, scattering, incandescence) will be explored.

 Displays, Holography and Projection: